 These toxins have been known to cause numbness, shortness of breath, and dizziness when they get into a cut.
 However, some amphibians can be handled.
 For example, the tiger salamander loves interacting with its owner.

 The animal can get over its fear of humans with time.
-Besides, tiger salamanders can recognize their owners and even follow their movement while inside the enclosure.
+Besides, tiger salamanders can recognize their owners and even follow their movements while inside the enclosure.
 However, due to their delicate skin, it would be best to handle them with care.

 The White Tree Frog is another amphibian that tolerates being handled.

 Amphibians are not high-energy pets.
 Due to their cold-blooded nature, their exercise needs mainly depend on their body temperature.
-Frogs are active when the air in the tank is humid, but they can also remain still with these humid conditions.
+Frogs are active when the air in the tank is humid, but they can also remain still in these humid conditions.

 It is possible to train amphibians.
 But you have to be truly patient as this may take a long time.
 Amphibians are not as intelligent as dogs, cats, or birds.
 Nevertheless, if their habitat has the ideal humidity, temperature, substrate, and hiding spots, as well as the species’ favorite food for condition, training is possible.